erwinfs/fit_file_power_analysis/README.md

 and processes all .fit files that subfolder.
 The subfolder can have an optional race distance in km.
-This shold be added following an underscore and should be the first underscore in the folder name, e.g. yyyy-mm-dd_distance
+This shold be added following an underscore and should be the first underscore in the folder name, e.g. yyyy-mm-dd_distance.
-.fit files should be of the format ww-name-yyyy-mm-dd.fit where ww is the weight in kg (could be www :-) and name is the name of rider Output is to a .csv file and to stdout.
+Fit files should be of the format ww-name-yyyy-mm-dd.fit where ww is the weight in kg (could be www :-) and name is the name of rider Output is to a .csv file and to stdout.